JacobSchneck/Ice-Cream-Inventory/README.md

 ## About

 Full stack web app using react, node.js, express.js and sqlite.
-Now you to can manage your icecream inventory.
+Now you to can manage your ice cream inventory.

 ## TODO/Future